reruo321/Spring-Practice/Spring-Boot/Kotlin/006-consumingREST-2/README.md

 Configure the ClientHttpConnector to use, whose default is set to ReactorClientHttpConnector.
 #### Codec
 **Codec** encodes/decodes the outgoing/incoming data from the network call.

+## Get
+We will consume the contents from [here](https://jsonplaceholder.typicode.com/comments) using WebClient!